ta-cc-2023/UE20CS351-Cloud-Computing-Problem-Statements/Project 6/README.md

 - Implement REST APIs to allow communication between the microservices.
 - The app should contain different modules connected to a database to store data
-- For instance, a user page, product page and order page o User Management: This module handles the registration, authentication, and authorization of users.
-It allows users to create accounts, login, and manage their profiles. o Product Management: This module handles the management of products.
+- For instance, a user page, product page and order page
+    - User Management: This module handles the registration, authentication, and authorization of users.
+It allows users to create accounts, login, and manage their profiles.
+    - Product Management: This module handles the management of products.
 It allows admins to add, edit, and delete products.
-It also allows users to view and search for products. o Order Management: This module handles the management of orders.
-It allows users to view their order history, track their orders, and manage their orders. o Review Management (optional): This module handles the management of product reviews.
+It also allows users to view and search for products.
+    - Order Management: This module handles the management of orders.
+It allows users to view their order history, track their orders, and manage their orders.
+    - Review Management (optional): This module handles the management of product reviews.
 It allows users to view and add reviews for products.

 Deliverable: Code for microservices.